wwmm/easyeffects/README.md

   </a>
 </p>

-This application was formerly known as PulseEffects, but it was renamed to EasyEffects after it started to use GTK4 and GStreamer usage was replaced by native PipeWire filters.
+This application was formerly known as PulseEffects, but it was renamed to Easy Effects after it started to use GTK4 and GStreamer usage was replaced by native PipeWire filters.

 ![GitHub Light](images/easyeffects-light-screenshot-1.png#gh-light-mode-only)